 The Companies Act 2006 (CA 06) gives some protection to minority shareholders.
 However it is always preferable to have a shareholders' agreement, which can include more extensive and effective minority protection.

-IoD members can access this factsheet by logging into the website.
-If you are not yet a member, you can join online by clicking the button below.
+You can access this factsheet by logging into the website.
+If you are not yet registered, you can register now by clicking the button below.